djparentx/dArkOSen-R36S/README.md

 The dtb selector tool has been borrowed from dArkOSRE (credit to @southoz) but all of the dtbs have been customized with the values necessary for this build.

+Not all of the dtbs in the selector are supported models, they have been left in place for those who wish to tinker.

+## Compatibility

+dArkOSen is currently compatible with most genuine R36 devices. *It is not compatible with any clones, including the G80CA and Soy Sauce models.*

+  - all genuine R36S models
+  - R36S Plus
+  - R36H
+  - R36H ProMax
+  - R45H
+  - R46H

 # HOW TO INSTALL:

 1. unzip the .img file and flash it to your card with Rufus